Disability Discrimination Lawyers In Louisville

 Reasonable accommodations can range from providing an ergonomic keyboard to providing time off for a worker to attend necessary medical appointments and much more in between.
 The law defines numerous disabilities for which employers are required to provide reasonable accommodations, and yours may be included.

 You may suffer from an injury such as disabling back pain that never fully heals or an acute injury you are expected to recover from, but you need extensive time off in order to recover.
 In either case, if the injury was work-related, your employer may not discriminate against you by not allowing you to take the time you need to recover.
-You may request leave under the Family Medical and Leave Act of 1993 (FMLA), and if your employer denies it or terminates you for requesting leave, it could constitute discrimination and a violation of the FMLA.
+You may request leave under the Family and Medical Leave Act of 1993 (FMLA), and if your employer denies it or terminates you for requesting leave, it could constitute discrimination and a violation of the FMLA.

 You should know that these discriminatory actions by your employer violate at least one federal and/or state law.
 If you believe your employer is discriminating against you due to a temporary or permanent disability, it may be worth your while to schedule a free initial consultation with Kentucky Employment Lawyers at our offices here in Louisville by calling 502-791-9296 or by contacting us online.